vasanthv/onlie/README.md

 - Supports YouTube, Mastodan & Bluesky profiles.
 - No bloatware.
 - Free upto 10 channels.
 (Become a sponsor for just $1/month, only if you want unlimited channels).
-- Opt-in push notification on new posts (coming soon)
+- Opt-in push notification on new posts for any channel.

 ## LICENSE